- Yes

 Clouds of water vapor are formed when the air temperature is cooled or dropped to become saturated with water vapor below its dew point, at which moisture condenses to form a visible cloud of microscopic water droplets.
 When the aircraft’s wings produce lift in flight, the air pressure and air temperature over the wings are reduced, making the vapor clouds more likely to form.

 It is more common to see this phenomenon occur on modern jet fighters capable of pulling higher Angles of Attack (AoA) during any subsonic maneuver.
 Higher AoA means higher lift and distributes a drastically different pressure around wings.
-The top of a wing has a more reduction of air pressure at higher AoA, causing a fast cooling and condensation of water vapor.
+The top of a wing has a greater reduction of air pressure at higher AoA, causing fast cooling and condensation of water vapor.

 I am not a game programmer, but I do believe the vapor clouds should be fairly programmable and can be implemented in the game by setting up the condition triggers.